 6. Wheeling, West Virginia

-The legendary Capitol Music Hall has been renovated and reopened as the Capitol Theatre.
-From Broadway productions and concerts to dance and comedy, a full season is on tap every year.
+From Broadway productions and concerts to dance and comedy, a full season is on tap every year at the Capitol Theatre.
 The Wheeling Jamboree country music show is now broadcasting regularly from the 550-seat showroom at the Wheeling Island Hotel Casino Racetrack.
 The historic Victoria Theater in downtown Wheeling hosts the Victoria Jamboree the First Friday of every month.
 Enjoy classics from the 1940s and ‘50s, plus country, bluegrass and comedy.

 7. Mississippi’s Music Trails